10 hyped players who are running out of time to become stars

 Peak prospect status: No. 10 (pre-2014) by Baseball Prospectus

 Gausman is kind of the Addison Russell of pitchers.
 He's a quality major leaguer: 4.1 WAR in 2016, 2.0 last year, 1.1 so far this year.
 Still, it seems like we're left wanting more.
 As with Russell, maybe that's unfair.
-Gausman will have big games -- he tossed nine scoreless innings of two-hit baseball against the A's -- and then follow it up with clunkers (19 runs in 19 innings in his past four starts, which actually includes 6⅓ scoreless frames against the White Sox).
+Gausman will have a big game -- he tossed nine scoreless innings of two-hit baseball against the A's -- and then follow it up with clunkers (19 runs in 19 innings in his past four starts, which actually includes 6⅓ scoreless frames against the White Sox).

 Gausman is a fastball/slider/splitter guy, and when he gets ahead in the count, the splitter is a big wipeout pitch.
 But batters are hitting .364/.415/.599 against his fastball and he doesn't throw the slider enough to make it a major weapon.
 That often turns him into a two-pitch guy, and his primary pitch is too hittable, despite plus velocity.